| David Visentin - Mozart and Shostakovich

 satisfying for the fact that we feel we are performing for friends; very

+knowledgeable friends.
 The most immediate idea behind the programme was, of course, a

 celebration and, in the case of Mozart and Shostakovich, a 300th and 100th